heltonsaulo/heltonsaulo.github.io/_pages/Journal.md

   79. [Assessing the impact of copula selection on reliability measures of type P(X<Y) with generalized extreme value marginals](https://doi.org/10.3390/modelling5010010).
 Jointly with R. K. Lima, F. S. Quintino, T. A. Fonseca, L. C. S. M. Ozelim, P. N. Rathie. **Modelling**, 5, 180-200, 2024.
   80.  [ An upper bound and a characterization for Gini’s mean difference based on correlated random variables](https://doi.org/10.1016/j.spl.2024.110032).
 Jointly with R. Vila and N. Balakrishnan. **Statistics & Probability Letters**, 207, 110032, 2024.
   81. [Parametric and partially linear regressions for agricultural economy data](https://doi.org/10.1080/03610926.2022.2117987).
 Jointly with J. C. S. Vasconcelos, G. M. Cordeiro and E. M. M. Ortega. **Communications in Statistics - Theory and Methods**, 53, 2067-2091, 2024.
+  82. [On the stress-strength reliability of transmuted GEV random variables with applications to financial assets selection](https://doi.org/10.3390/e26060441).
+Jointly with M. Oliveira, F. S. Quintino, D. Aguiar, P. N. Rathie, T. A. Fonseca , and L. C. S. M. Ozelim. **Entropy**, 26, 441, 2024.
+  83. [The zero-adjusted log-symmetric quantile regression model applied to extramarital affairs data](https://doi.org/10.1007/s10614-023-10420-4).
+Jointly with D. R. Cunha and J. A. Divino. **Computational Economics**, 63, 2087–2111, 2024.
+  84. [Parametric quantile beta regression model](https://doi.org/10.1111/insr.12564).
+Jointly with M. Bourguignon and  D. I. Gallardo. **International Statistical Review**, 92, 106–129, 2024.
+  85. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://periodicos.furg.br/sinergia).
+Jointly with N. Damasceno, M. Piscoya, R. Fernandez and A. Vasconcelos.
+To appear in **SINERGIA**.
-  82. [Family of bivariate distributions on the unit square: theoretical properties and applications](https://doi.org/10.1080/02664763.2023.2232127).
+  86. [Family of bivariate distributions on the unit square: theoretical properties and applications](https://doi.org/10.1080/02664763.2023.2232127).
 Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
 To appear in **Journal of Applied Statistics**.
-  83. [Parametric quantile autoregressive moving average models with exogenous terms](https://doi.org/10.1007/s00362-023-01459-4).
+  87. [Parametric quantile autoregressive moving average models with exogenous terms](https://doi.org/10.1007/s00362-023-01459-4).
 Jointly with A. Dasilva, R. Vila, J. A. Fiorucci and S. Pal.
 To appear in **Statistical Papers**.
-  84. [The zero-adjusted log-symmetric quantile regression model applied to extramarital affairs data](https://doi.org/10.1007/s10614-023-10420-4).
-Jointly with D. R. Cunha and J. A. Divino.
-To appear in **Computational Economics**.
-  85. [A parametric quantile beta regression for modeling case fatality rates of COVID-19](https://arxiv.org/abs/2110.04428).
-Jointly with M. Bourguignon and  D. I. Gallardo.
-To appear in **International Statistical Review**.
-  86. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://arxiv.org/abs/2211.14427).
+  88. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://arxiv.org/abs/2211.14427).
 Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
 To appear in **Quality & Quantity**.
 ## Working Papers
-  87. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
+  89. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
 Jointly with A. Dasilva, R. Vila and S. Pal.
-  88. [Closed-form estimators for an exponential family derived from likelihood equations](https://).
+  90. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
 Jointly with R. Vila and E. Nakano.
-  89. [Evaluation of the fear of covid-19 among students from an undergraduate nursing course during the epidemiological situation of 2022](https://).
-Jointly with A. Santana and C. C. Reis.
+  91. [Novel closed-form point estimators for a weighted exponential family derived from likelihood equations](https://arxiv.org/abs/2405.16192).
+Jointly with R. Vila and E. Nakano.
-  90. [A semiparametric accelerated failure time based mixture cure tree](https://).
+  92. [A semiparametric accelerated failure time based mixture cure tree](https://).
 Jointly with W. Aselisewine and S. Pal.
-  91. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://).
-Jointly with N. Damasceno, M. Piscoya, R. Fernandez and A. Vasconcelos.
-  92. [An empirical analysis for Public-Private Partnership projects in the transport sector](https://).
-Jointly with V. Rebelo, R. Fernandez and C. Shikida.
-  93. [Avaliação da vulnerabilidade em saúde e cognição em idosos da Atenção Primária à Saúde](https://).
-Jointly with H. S. Cruz, V. Z. M. Silva, A. Santana.
-  94. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
+  93. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
 Jointly with R. Vila, C. Marchant and V. Leiva.
-  95. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
+  94. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
 Jointly with S. Pal and R. Vila.
-  96. [A multivariate Birnbaum-Saunders lifetime regression model](https://).
-Jointly with F. Vilca and R. C. Zeller.
-  97. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
+  95. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
 Jointly with R. Vila, L. Santos, J. Monterios and F Quintino.
-  98. [On stress-strength reliability for the transmuted GEV distribution](https://).
-Jointly with M. Oliveira, F. S. Quintino, D. Aguiar, P. N. Rathie, T. A. Fonseca and L. C. S. M. Ozelim.
-  99. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
+  96. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
 Jointly with S. Pal, R,.
 Souza, R. Vila and A. Dasilva.
- 100. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
+  97. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
 Jointly with R. Vila and R. Souza.
+  98. [An empirical analysis for Public-Private Partnership projects in the transport sector](https://).
+Jointly with V. Rebelo, R. Fernandez and C. Shikida.
+  99. [Avaliação da vulnerabilidade em saúde e cognição em idosos da Atenção Primária à Saúde](https://).
+Jointly with H. S. Cruz, V. Z. M. Silva, A. Santana.
+  100. [Evaluation of the fear of covid-19 among students from an undergraduate nursing course during the epidemiological situation of 2022](https://).
+Jointly with A. Santana and C. C. Reis.
 ## Book Chapters
   101. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.
  102. [Environmental applications based on Birnbaum-Saunders models](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
 Jointly with V. Leiva.
 In **Mathematical and Statistical Applications in Life Sciences and Engineering** (Eds.
 M. R. Adhikari,  Y. P. Chaubey,  and A. Adhikari), Springer, 2017.